-District professional staff members administer tests given to assist in student-level, classroom level, campus level decisions about student progress toward mastery of learning goals include: MAP (Measures of Academic Process) given in the summer before beginning of school year and in the Spring, Grades K-8; DIBELS and benchmark testing.
+District professional staff members administer tests given to assist in student-level, classroom level, campus level decisions about student progress toward mastery of learning goals include: Renaissance 360 (BOY, MOY, EOY), STAR Early Literacy (K-3), and benchmark testing.
 Other tests that may be given as needed for special programs include dyslexia services, talented and gifted services or special education.
 PTAA maintains a testing calendar that reflects all school assessments administered to students.
 The calendar will be posted on the school website.
 Parents are notified of testing windows and dates in advance of testing.